 Through the collaborative and synergetic cooperation of all the faculty members of the Graduate School and with the strong support from the proactive stewardship of Dr. Dennis C. de Paz, University President, and Dr. Lydia M. Morante, Vice President for Academic Affairs, the Graduate School is certain of the path it takes.
 Dr. Analyn C. Españo, the current dean, is optimistic that with synergistic atmosphere, shared vision, and strong commitment, they can altogether strengthen the research culture, impact of extension work and outcome-based graduate education in the university.

-Based on the Graduate School has adopted the following quality objectives:
+The Graduate School has adopted the following quality objectives:

 - Intensify transformative quality education towards comprehensive graduate education with a wider orientation in the fields of research, science, technology and general education.